BytesClub/Tic_Tac_Toe/README.md

 ```
 $ make main
 ```
-   *If it gives any immidiately notify by registering an issue*
+   *If it gives any error, immidiately notify by registering an issue*
 * Now your repository will have a binary executable file named as `play`
 * Open `helper.h` in your text editor and understand which functions are already given.
 * Open `helper.c` to view the implementation of those function done previously